 All distribution databases on the SQL Server instance are selectable from the menu.
 If you cannot find the distribution database from the list of options then verify that you have connected to the right SQL Server instance.

-Select the alarms configuration template to apply to this connection or select factory settings template to apply the Factory Settings shipped with Spotlight Cloud.
-Select from any of the SQL Server Replication templates that you have created through configure alarms.
+Select the alarms configuration template to apply to this connection or select factory settings template to apply the factory settings shipped with Spotlight Cloud.
+Select from any of the SQL Server replication templates that you have created through configure alarms.

-The alarms template option is applicable only when creating a new SQL Server Replication connection.
-To apply a template to an existing Replication connection, see configuration templates.
+The alarms template option is applicable only when creating a new SQL Server replication connection.
+To apply a template to an existing replication connection, see configuration templates.

-For the replication connection:
+Troubleshooting the replication connection

 - Make sure the SQL Server instance entered in the address field hosts the distribution database.